epics-containers/epics-containers.github.io/docs/explanations/introduction.md

     - publishes the image to github packages (only if the commit is tagged) or other OCI registry

-:`ec-services-repo` source:
+:services source:
-    - prepares a helm chart from each IOC instance definition
+    - prepares a helm chart from each IOC instance or other service definition
     - tests that the helm chart is deployable (but does not deploy it)
     - locally launches each IOC instance and loads its configuration to verify that the configuration is valid (no system tests because this